puzzlef/pagerank-barrierfrees-openmp/README.md

 *different iteration number* (which may or may not be beneficial for convergence) [(3)].

-In this experiment, we perform two diffrent approaches of barrier-free iterations of *OpenMP-based ordered PageRank*; one in which each thread detects convergence by measuring the difference between the previous and the current ranks of all the vertices (**full**), and the other in which the difference is measured between the previous and current ranks of only the subset of vertices being processed by each thread (**part**).
-This is done while adjusting the tolerance `τ` from `10^-1` to `10^-14` with three different tolerance functions:
-`L1-norm`, `L2-norm`, and `L∞-norm`.
-We also compare it with OpenMP-based unordered and ordered PageRank for the same tolerance and tolerance function.
-We use a damping factor of `α = 0.85` and limit the maximum number of iterations to `L = 500`.
+In this experiment, we seek to observe the effect of random thread sleeps on the performance of different approaches of PageRank computation.
+Sleep can occur before computing that rank of any vertex (in an iteration) with a certain probability.
+This sleep probability is varied from `0.0` to `1.0` in steps of `0.1`.
+We also adjust the duration of each sleep from `1 ms` to `1000 ms`.
+We perform two different approaches of barrier-free iterations of *OpenMP-based* *ordered PageRank*; one in which each thread detects convergence by measuring the difference between the previous and the current ranks of all the vertices (**full**), and the other in which the difference is measured between the previous and current ranks of only the subset of vertices being processed by each thread (**part**).
+We compare them with OpenMP-based unordered and ordered PageRank.
+We use a damping factor of `α = 0.85`, a tolerance of `τ = 10^-10`, and limit the maximum number of iterations to `L = 500`.
+Convergence of ranks is determined based of `L∞-norm` between the ranks of the previous and the current iteration.
 The error between the approaches is calculated with *L1-norm*.
-The *sequential unordered* approach is considered to be the *gold standard* (wrt to which error is measured). *Dead ends* in the graph are handled by always teleporting any vertex in the graph at random (*teleport* approach [(4)]).
-The teleport contribution to all vertices is calculated *once* (for all vertices) at the begining of each iteration.
+The *sequential unordered* approach is considered to be the *gold standard* (wrt to which error is measured). *Dead ends* in the graph are handled by adding self-loops to all vertices in the graph (*loopall* approach [(4)]).

-From the results, we observe that the **partial-error based barrier-free** **PageRank** is **faster than full-error version**, but generally has **similar** **performance as that of standard OpenMP-based PageRank (unordered, ordered)**, although it **requires the fewest iterations to converge**.
-However the, **partial barrier-free approach** also **generally yields greater error in** **ranks** (with respect to sequential unordered approach).
+From the results, we observe the following. **OpenMP-based unordered PageRank** is **always faster or the same performance** as barrier-free (partial/full error measurement) PageRank.
+A **random thread sleep with low probability** (`0.1`) **can significantly increase the time required for convergence**, but increasing this sleep probability does not significantly affect the convergence time further.
+With respect to the **number of iterations**, **OpenMP-based** **unordered/ordered approaches** are **not impacted at all by random thread** **sleeps**, but barrier-free approaches and are affected (usually peaking at sleep probability 0.1 and dropping and the probability increases).

 All outputs are saved in a [gist] and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input data